shimaore/spicy-action-user/mixin.coffee.md

-A rightful-hot mixin to support spicy-action-user
+A rightful-hot mixin and store to support spicy-action-user

     debug = (require 'debug') "spicy-action-user:mixin"